 ASTRON is a leading partner in the global endeavour to design an advanced international telescope with many partners worldwide, the Square Kilometre Array (SKA)

-vision looks to increasing ASTRON’s societal and global impact in an era of international mega-science facilities such as SKA.
+Our vision is to increaase ASTRON’s societal and global impact in an era of international mega-science facilities such as SKA.

 To remain a relevant and forefront institute we must continue to develop new capabilities to support radio astronomy.
 Astronomers have wide-ranging scientific ambitions, and the radio regime will play a vital role in each.
 Some of the key topics include measuring the atmospheric composition of earth-like extra-solar planets and furthering the search for signs of life; studying the originating populations of gravitational wave events; galaxy evolution from the earliest phase of collapse; and establishing real-time space weather event monitoring to protect Earth’s systems from catastrophic solar storm events.